 Speaking of biking — or of sweating in general — the IP56 rating means that you won’t have to worry about damaging your buds with sweat or moderate amounts of dust.
 Simply rinse them off after a particularly hard workout, and you’re good to go.

 A great feature set, comfortable fit, and good sound signature are all great assets, but the main reason to buy the Jabra Elite Active 65t is that they just work.
-That’s still fairly rare in this segment, and when combined with the tech, it makes these the best true wireless headphones available right now.
+That’s still fairly rare in this segment, and when combined with the tech, it makes these among the best true wireless headphones available right now.

 Our full Jabra Elite Active 65t review